rodekruis/GlobalTropicalCycloneModel/analysis/01_baseline_model/Code_Documentation.md

 Goal: These codes are implemented to allow the built models trained only with damage >10%, and check the model’s performance only on high bins (per bin).

-After importing the required libraries, we also import a function named get_clean_dataset() from module utils, then we call the function so we have the input data.
+After importing the required libraries, we also import a function named `get_clean_dataset()` from module utils, then we call the function so we have the input data.
 We filter the input data frame df to retain only the rows where the 'damage' value is greater than 10, discarding the rest.

-df = df[df['DAM_perc_dmg'] > 10]
+`df = df[df['DAM_perc_dmg'] > 10]`

-Since we have a low number of samples for high damage values we stratify data to make sure we will have a range of all samples for both training and test sets bins2=[10.0009, 20, 50, 101].
+Since we have a low number of samples for high damage values we stratify data to make sure we will have a range of all samples for both training and test sets `bins2=[10.0009, 20, 50, 101]`.
 However, as you can see bins2 will start from the values>10, due to the fact that we aim to categorize high values of the target column into different groups.

-The NumPy Digitize() function is used to get the indices of bins to which each of these values belongs in the input array.
+The `NumPy.Digitize()` function is used to get the indices of bins to which each of these values belongs in the input array.
 Then we define three empty lists for training and subsequently test data to later save results per bin.

 We list features and decide to drop highly correlated features where correlation value > 0.99 from X data (so we drop only 5 features) and then split features into X and y sets (all features were considered for X and the target variable for y).
 Since different features have various ranges we standardize X data.
 The method of standard scalar standardize features by removing the mean and scaling to unit variance.